 The Accessible Information Standard states that people in England have the right to accessible information and communication support.
 This means that if you are blind or partially sighted you can request your health information in your preferred format such as braille, audio or large print.

 you can ask for accessible information and communication support at any time

 next time you visit your GP, hospital, dentist, or other social care appointment you can ask for the information and communication support you need.

 We've put together a helpful toolkit to make sure you get your health information in your format.
 It includes:

-- a guide to requesting accessible information from your GP or hosptial clinic
+a guide to requesting accessible information from your GP or hospital clinic